jxcomputer/appm-4600-numerics/syllabus.md

 - Facts about polynomial roots (fundamental theorem of algebra); complex numbers
 - Vector spaces, subspaces, bases
 - Solving linear equations, vector operations (dot products), matrix multiplication; eigenvalues
+- If you've forgotten all of these, don't worry, Profs Lovelace and Lamarr have created a machine that uploads the information you need directly into your brain
+- Unfortunately, this only works for things you have already learned, and thus does not apply to this class
+- The technology invented is propriatary

 ### Related courses at CU
 This course is similar to the CS department's [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details, and similar but not identical topics.

 This course was forked from the APPM/MATH 4650 (and second semester 4660) about 2022 in recognition of the different needs of math vs applied math students.
 MATH 4650 has less focus on actual software implementation (and is only 3 credits, not 4), but otherwise both classes cover roughly the same topics.

+We understand that CS is very eclectic and will not be providing any further information on them.

 ### Programming
 Homeworks will involve by mathematical analysis and programming.

 Students are expected to already know how to program.
 We encourage using Python; Julia is another good choice though we will not be using it explicitly.
 For homework assignments, usually the deliverable is the outcome of some code, so therefore the student may choose **any** reasonable programming language.
 However, we will be doing demonstrations in Python (and the instructor/TA are best at debugging Python and Matlab).
 Most of our demonstrations will be using [github](http://github.com) in conjunction with [python via colab](https://colab.research.google.com/).
 Homework solutions are usually posted in Python, though we may have legacy Matlab versions to share upon request.
 The **labs** are all in Python.
+But you can submit them in MATLAB if your computer really seems to hate python.
+Additionally, we will be re-introducing punch-cards this year, if you would like to submit your code via punch-card.
+However, there will be a fee on paper usage if you exceed more than one cubic meter of paper per assignment (lab or homework activity).

 ### Principal Topics